Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 Premarin is a red pill.

+There was also a certain blue pill that had just hit the market the year before in 1998, an erectile dysfunction drug named Sildenafil, or as it's more commonly known: Viagra.

 <div class="matrix-row lightbox">
   <a href="../27-5.jpeg"><img src="/images/filler.png" data-src="../27-5.sm.jpeg" alt="MORPHEUS: The pill you took is a trace program."></a>
 </div>

 The other estrogen that was prescribed (and has now replaced Premarin as the most common oral estrogen) is micronised estradiol, sold under the brand name of Es*trace*.

-Amusingly, Estrace 1mg is a blue pill (tho the green colored 2mg is more common).
+!!!include(adsense-in-article.md)!!!

 <div class="matrix-row lightbox">
   <a href="../28-0.jpeg"><img src="/images/filler.png" data-src="../28-0.sm.jpeg" alt="MORPHEUS: Time is always against us."></a>